exceljs/exceljs/README.md

 <ul>
   <li>
-    Merged <a href="https://github.com/guyonroche/exceljs/pull/537">Try to handle the case where a &lt;c&gt; element is missing an r attribute #537</a>.
+    Merged <a href="https://github.com/guyonroche/exceljs/pull/544">Add dateUTC flag to CSV Writing #544</a>.
-    Many thanks to <a href="https://github.com/papandreou">Andreas Lind</a> for this contribution.
+    Many thanks to <a href="https://github.com/zgriesinger">Zackery Griesinger</a> for this contribution.
   </li>
 </ul>